Search for the missing unicellular relatives of animals

 However, a comparison of extant early-branching animals and their unicellular relatives still reveals an abrupt difference between protists and the body plans of extant animals.
 This gap could be due to:

-- Intermediate lineages going extinct
+- Intermediate lineages going extinct, or

-- Descendants of key lineages that have not been found yet
+- Descendants of key lineages that have not been found yet.

 Recent DNA environmental surveys suggest the latter, revealing several novel kingdom-level lineages that branch close to animals and remain unknown.

-Research Proposal
+Research Objectives

 We will not make progress in understanding the origin of animals until we have explored the real diversity of animals' closest relatives and isolated the major lineages that remain uncharacterized.
 Indeed, some of the answers to animal origins that we cannot currently address with our taxon sampling are likely hiding in those unsampled lineages.
 Notably, a targeted survey of animal relatives has not been done.